dfinity/motoko/doc/md/writing-motoko/async-star.md

 To compute the result of an `async*` computation, you just use an `await*`.

+Here's how we can refactor our original class to be clearer, efficient and have the same meaning, using computations instead of futures:

 ``` motoko
 actor class (Logger : actor { log : Text -> async () }) {